Woman arrested after man stabbed to death in Rapid City

 Support Local Journalism

-Police spokesperson Brendyn Medina said Peltier and Rice were known to each other but declined to discuss the specific nature.
+Police spokesperson Brendyn Medina said Peltier and Rice were known to each other but declined to discuss the specific nature of their relationship.

 Police said they provided first aid before medics arrived.
 Rice was transported to Monument Health where he died.